 As in America, there were calls for the UK credit industry to offer help to the growing numbers of its customers who were in financial difficulty.

 Recognising that the model worked well in the USA, Vic Ware O.B.E and Malcolm Hurlston introduced the Foundation for Credit Counselling (FCC) to the UK in 1993.
 Thanks to support from the credit industry, the pilot - based in Leeds - was a success and allowed FCC – as the Consumer Credit Counselling Service (CCCS) - to offer impartial debt help, free of charge.

 In 1996, CCCS won the support of the biggest names in UK credit industry so we could expand and develop.
 We’ve since opened offices all over the UK to provide debt help to anyone in England and Wales, Scotland and Northern Ireland.

-The original plan to offer mainly face to face debt counselling has been overtaken by other methods and now, through our free national telephone helpline and online counselling on the internet, we are able to help people with debt problems in the way which suits them best.
+The original plan to offer mainly face to face debt counselling has been overtaken by other methods and now, through our national telephone helpline (freephone, including all major mobile networks*) and online counselling on the internet, we are able to help people with debt problems in the way which suits them best.